 Epochs class#

-Class to create and manage epochs in the data streams.
+Class to create and analyze epochs in the data streams.

 Parameters: